gitsumhubs/torznab-proxy/README.md

     8         ports:
     9           - "80:9797"
    10         restart: unless-stopped
-      Action: Change your_prowlarr_ip to the IP of your Prowlarr container and your_server_ip to the IP of the server running this proxy.
+      Action: Change your_prowlarr_ip to the IP of your prowlarr-abb container and your_server_ip to the IP of the server running this proxy.

    3. Start the container:

    1     docker compose up -d

   ---

-  Step 3: Configure Listenarr and Prowlarr
+  Step 4: Configure Listenarr

-   1. Set up Prowlarr: Ensure Prowlarr is running and has your desired indexer (e.g., AudioBookBay) configured.
-Note its indexer ID (e.g., 1).
+  Finally, deploy Listenarr as you normally would and configure it to connect all the pieces.

-   2. Configure Listenarr's Download Client:
+   1. Configure Download Client:
-       * In Listenarr, go to Settings > Download Clients.
+       * In Listenarr Settings > Download Clients, add a qBittorrent client pointing to your RDT Client (http://your_server_ip:6500).
-       * Add a new qBittorrent client.
-       * Point it to your RDT Client:
-           * Host: Your server's IP
-           * Port: 6500

-   3. Configure Listenarr's Indexer:
+   2. Configure Indexer:
-       * In Listenarr, go to Settings > Indexers.
-       * Add a new Torznab indexer.
+       * In Listenarr Settings > Indexers, add a Torznab indexer.
        * Crucially, point it to your `torznab-proxy`, not directly to Prowlarr.
-The URL will look something like this, replacing the IP and indexer ID:
+The URL will look something like this (replacing the IP and indexer ID from your Prowlarr):
            * http://your_server_ip/api/v1/indexer/1/newznab

-  Your setup is now complete.
-When Listenarr finds a download, it will talk to the proxy, which will then talk to Prowlarr, rewrite the
-  URL, and send it to your patched RDT Client to be processed correctly

 # Torznab Proxy for Listenarr